davidtwco/rfcs/text/0000-build-std.md

-In order to avoid users relying on the [unstable target-spec-json][rust#71009] format on a stable toolchain, using custom targets with build-std on a stable toolchain is disallowed until another RFC can consider all the implications of this thoroughly.
+In order to avoid users relying on the [unstable target-spec-json][rust#71009] format on a stable toolchain, using custom targets with build-std on a stable toolchain is disallowed by Cargo until another RFC can consider all the implications of this thoroughly.
+The idea of `rustc` disallowing custom targets on stable is covered in [rust#71009].

 ↩ [*Custom targets*][custom-targets]